See the USA's top 50 Disc Golf Cities.

 Bethel University: Another consensus favorite from our two sources, you can find this course in the city limits of St. Paul.
 A track from the minds of designers Jim Beilby and Josh Gerth, Leiviska called it a “masterpiece” that not only has “technical, sloping elevation, and open water shots that are aesthetically pleasing” but also a place of “serenity.”

-Other Notables: VisionQuest (Cedar, MN — 40-minute drive from St. Paul city center), Kaposia (St. Paul, MN — 8-minute drive from St. Paul city center)
+Other Notables: VisionQuest (Cedar, MN — 40-minute drive from St. Paul city center, this is VisionQuest's website), Kaposia (St. Paul, MN — 8-minute drive from St. Paul city center), Airborn Disc Golf Preserve (Clearwater, MN — 1-hour drive from St. Paul city center, a Leiviska designed and operated, two-course facility opened in 2020)

 Guides: Want someone to show you around a course or two?
 Both Kroll and Leiviska say reaching out to the over 3,500 members of the Twin Cities Disc Golf Facebook page is a sure way to find a guide.

 Leagues and Weeklies: Leiviska said some people call Minnesota “the land of 10,000 leagues” due to the sheer number of organized events in the state.
-Check out the calendar on the homepage of the Minnesota Frisbee Association to learn more about weekly events in the area (and Minnesota generally).
-It’s also worth noting that Blue Ribbon Pines hosts competitive play on Thursdays and Sundays and, according to Leiviska, can have ace pots “in the thousands.”
+You can find UDisc Leagues in the Twin Cities area here, including those at Blue Ribbon Pines where, according to Leiviska, ace pots often get up “in the thousands.”